 our youth, who are coming out at younger ages.

 the growing number of elderly LGBTQ persons, who face inequalities in health care and housing.

 Please use the following issues of our newsletter, Interweave Connect, to expand your insights into these topics:

-It is possible that you have probably seen someone or group of people training using sandbags whether it’s in your local gym or on a TV.
-They are very popular with serious bodybuilders and military training across the world.
-If you haven’t seen sandbags, you are probably wondering why you should try them, which exercises to perform using them or how to use them and how they are beneficial.
+It is possible that you have probably seen someone or a group of people training using sandbags whether it’s in your local gym or on TV.
+They are very popular with serious bodybuilders, in CrossFit and military training across the world.
+If you haven’t seen sandbags, you might be wondering why you should try them, which exercises to perform using them or how to use them and if they are beneficial.

 What is a Workout Sandbag?

-Just like its name, literary it’s a large bag that is made of a heavy-duty material and then filled with sand.
-They can be found in the market, and there are also those that are handmade.
+Just like its name, it is literally a large bag made from a heavy-duty material and then filled with sand.
+They can be found online and in sports stores, and there are also those that are handmade.

-Sandbags training has existed for centuries and are one of the oldest tools of exercise that was used by wrestlers and martial artists.
-Now they more common and even the Navy have a sandbag workout.
-Workout sandbags are some of the best workout if not the most efficient tools for building strength and conditioning.
-It is considered as an excellent functional tool for training because of it’s an unstable weight which prompts our core to put more effort or work harder to stabilize irrespective of which basic movements we are doing.
+Sandbags training has existed for years and is one of the oldest tools of exercise used by wrestlers and martial artists.
+Now that they are more common and even the Navy take part in sandbag workouts.
+Getting workout or fitness sandbags like these when combined with a well thought out sandbag training plan is probably one of the best workouts if not the most efficient tools for building strength and conditioning.

-In simple terms, Workout sandbags have shifting center of gravity, and whether your exercise is core-focused or not, your core will be compelled to move in different ways than when using a stable weight.
+It is considered an excellent functional tool for training because it’s an unstable weight which prompts our core to put more effort or work harder to stabilize irrespective of the exercise.
+Workout sandbags have a shifting center of gravity, and whether your exercise is core-focused or not, your core will be compelled to move in different ways than when using a stable weight such as a dumbbell.